The Flavour of Pleasure Reading Answers

 Paragraph 1

-In order to really appreciate a flavour, our mouth, tongue, and nose must all work together, regardless matter how much we chat about how much we love our favourite flavours.
+In order to really appreciate a flavour, our mouth, tongue, and nose must all work together, regardless of how much we chat about how much we love our favourite flavours.
 Most people pay scrutiny to the way food tastes, feels, and looks, but scientists term this “retronasal smell,” a little burst of the air we get as we’re chewing it.

 Paragraph 2